cstrawberry/predictive-universe/docs/paper/appendices/appendix_f_aqft.md

 **F.8 Conclusion: AQFT as Arena for Verification and Locality**

 AQFT provides a robust mathematical framework for analyzing the properties of the hypothesized continuum limit of the MPU network.
-The analysis presented here is strictly conditional on the validity of Hypothesis F.1 (the convergence to a stable AQFT) and Theorem 43 (geometric regularity).
+The analysis presented here is strictly conditional on the validity of Theorem F.0 (the convergence to a stable AQFT) and Theorem 43 (geometric regularity).
 Subject to these assumptions, AQFT allows for:
 *   Precise definition of emergent physical states and dynamics.
 *   Rigorous definition of the macroscopic MPU stress-energy tensor $T_{\mu\nu}^{(MPU)}$ (Definition F.4).
 *   Demonstration that the emergent algebra $\mathfrak{A}$ satisfies standard Einstein Causality (Microcausality, as stated in Corollary F.1) as a consequence of the underlying ND-RID properties (Corollary F.1).
 *   A clear formulation of the framework's stance on locality, allowing for a hypothesized state-mediated statistical FTL influence (Equation F.4, Postulate 3) that is compatible with emergent operator locality (as stated in Corollary F.1) as analyzed in Section F.6.
 *   Confirmation that consistency with operational causality (Postulate 2) is maintained via the CC bound (Theorem 39) and the information limitations of the underlying ND-RID interactions (Theorem 40, Theorem 41, as analyzed in Section F.6), preventing deterministic signaling (Theorem 42).

-Establishing the full convergence from discrete MPU dynamics to a stable, local AQFT satisfying the Haag-Kastler axioms (Hypothesis F.1), rigorously deriving the emergent dynamics generator $\mathcal{L}^*$, and definitively proving the impossibility of deterministic signaling within this formal setting are key future theoretical tasks for validating the PU framework's consistency and its unique stance on locality.
+Establishing the full convergence from discrete MPU dynamics to a stable, local AQFT satisfying the Haag-Kastler axioms, rigorously deriving the emergent dynamics generator $\mathcal{L}^*$, and definitively proving the impossibility of deterministic signaling within this formal setting are key future theoretical tasks for validating the PU framework's consistency and its unique stance on locality.